CURENT/andes/docs/source/getting_started/tutorial/interactive.rst

 Plotting TDS Results
 --------------------
-TDS comes with a plotting utility for interactive usage.
+TDS comes with a plotting utility for scripting usage.
 After running the simulation, a ``plotter`` attributed will be created for ``TDS``.
 To use the plotter, provide the attribute instance of the variable to plot.
 For example, to plot all the generator speed, use